Veneno (TV series): Impact

 In June 2020 it was announced that the series' main cast was selected as the barker for the 2020 Gay Pride in Madrid.
 However, Veneno reached its popularity peak in October 2020, as the series was coming to an end.
 On 10 October 2020, the City Council of Madrid announced that a new commemorative plaque of La Veneno would be placed at the Parque del Oeste due to popular demand after the first one was vandalized and stolen a week after its placement in April 2019 during the presidency of Manuela Carmena.
-On October 15 a huge promotional canvas was placed in the centre of Gran Vía, Madrid's most transitted and most important avenue.
+On 15 October a huge promotional canvas was placed in the centre of Gran Vía, Madrid's most transited and most important avenue.
 This marks the first time an LGBT series is promoted in this avenue in particular.
-On October 18, Spanish vice president Pablo Iglesias stated on Twitter that the series "makes you cry, laugh, remember, empathize, but above all, it makes you understand the savage pain that trans people have been and are inflicted on, simply by being themselves.
+On 18 October, Spanish vice president Pablo Iglesias stated on Twitter that the series "makes you cry, laugh, remember, empathize, but above all, it makes you understand the savage pain that trans people have been and are inflicted on, simply by being themselves.
 I hope a lot of young people see the series".
 This caused a lot of people to react negatively against the Government of Spain, who promised a national "Trans Law" back in 2015.
-On October 30, Minister of Equality Irene Montero announced that the law would be voted by the Spanish people before being submitted for approval by the government in the following months.
+On 30 October, Minister of Equality Irene Montero announced that the law would be voted by the Spanish people before being submitted for approval by the government in the following months.
 This would allow transgender people to change their name and gender in the official documentation without presenting medical evidence of transition nor taking hormones.
 Spain's law stated before this that you had to present medical evidence to do so as well as taking hormones for 2 months without interruption.
 Montero had previously recommended Veneno on RNE "to understand the stigma that trans people suffer".
 Veneno also became the only Spanish series to be included in the prestigious FreshTV Fiction list as one of the most innovative productions of MIPCOM 2020.
 It was also nominated for a Premio Iris for Best Direction and its main characters won the Premio Ondas for Best Female Performance in a Fiction.